Pup Emergency: Accidents & Wound Care

 In Case of Emergency: Wounds, Broken Bones or Bleeding

 - Call the nearest vet hospital so they can prepare for your arrival.
+Provide as much detail as you can about what happened to your pet.

 In addition to being prepared for an emergency with our Be Prepared: Emergency Pet Safety tips, don’t forget to enroll in pet insurance.
 Having a Healthy Paws policy means you can be reimbursed up to 90% on vet bills, or have the vet hospital be paid directly by us, so you won’t have to say no to a life-saving procedure.
 Start by getting a quote.